whirvis/JRakNet/CODE_STANDARDS.md

 # Documentation
 Every single class and method must be documented for the javadoc even if it is obvious through their name.
 Every class must have their @author set.
-For methods, they must have their @param names and their use set and all of the @throws listed and why they would be thrown (Constructors follow the same rules).
+For methods, they must have their @param names and their use set and all of the @throws listed and why they would be thrown (Constructors do not require these).
 An example of this would be:

 ```java
 /**